 For this RFP, there is no minimum request limit and the maximum request is \$4 million.
-The request is not guaranteed.
-The awarded funding amount will be negotiated based on the City's assessment of the financial gap necessary for the project.
+The request amount is not guaranteed to be awarded.
+The awarded funding amount will be negotiated based on the City's assessment of the financial gap necessary for the project and the number of responsive applications.
 As authorized by the New Mexico Redevelopment Code (3-60A-1 to 3-60A-48 NMSA 1978) and the corresponding Albuquerque Ordinance, the City can offer the following resources towards proposed Projects:

-- 1. Direct Financial Assistance: Through this RFP, the City is making available up to four million dollars (\$4,000,000.00) for gap financing ("City Funds").
-The City may recommend to fund all or a portion of a Proposer's request, however, not to exceed thirty thousand dollars (\$30,000.00) per affordable unit.
-City financing is limited to hard costs and will cover no more than 50% of total development costs, with the remainder expected to be paid for with a mix of loans, public financing, owner/investor equity, and grants.
-The City gap financing may be used for both public and private improvements.
+- 1. Direct Financial Assistance: Through this RFP, the City is making available up to four million dollars (\$4,000,000) for gap financing ("City Funds").
+The City may recommend to fund all or a portion of a Proposer's request, however, not to exceed thirty thousand dollars (\$30,000) per affordable unit.
+Projects should aim to make their request at or below 20% of total development costs to align with a City goal to leverage private dollars 5:1 with public dollars in support of new housing.
+City financing is limited to hard costs.
+The gap financing may be used for both public and private improvements.
 The City will contribute funds no sooner than the closing of the construction financing.
 Note that any loan or grant using City funds requires City Council approval, which cannot be guaranteed. - 2.
 Assistance with City Development Process: Upon selection of the development team(s), the City may assist the successful Proposer(s) by co-sponsoring any associated land use approvals necessary to accomplish the Project, if needed.
 Services will include advice and assistance with zoning review, site plan or subdivision approvals, and plan check and building permits, and expediting City response times when possible.
-The successful Proposer will, at their expense, be responsible for the preparation of all documentation to obtain any associated approvals and/or permits required to complete the project, as well as all permit fees.
+The successful Proposer will, at their own expense, be responsible for the preparation of all documentation to obtain any associated approvals and/or permits required to complete the project, as well as all permit fees.
 The City may waive the associated impact fees, if any. - 3.
 Other Funding Resources: The City encourages Proposers to pursue other funding sources as necessary to ensure financial feasibility.
 Other public funding sources may exist for the Project that are not listed in this RFP, including MRA's Redevelopment Tax Abatement program and other available housing funding (e.g., CBDG, HOME, and Workforce Housing Trust Funds, Housing Forward ABQ funds, LIHTC, etc.).
 See Exhibit J for a list of financing resources.
 Proposers should keep in mind that public incentives are subject to applicable local, state, and federal laws and regulations, potential voter approval, funding availability and policies that govern those incentive programs-they should not represent a core financial strategy for the Project given their uncertainty.